socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 ExpungeMaryland reached out to community organizations, the faith community, librarians, and elected officials to introduce the tool.
 Elected officials found the tool particularly useful for their constituent services.
-This increased the size and type of community supporting the tool, as well as increased the network of non-legal referral organizations the tool could direct users to.
+This increased the size and type of the community supporting the tool, as well as increased the network of non-legal referral organizations the tool could direct users to.
 Further, it increased traffic to the site.
 ExpungeMaryland saw traffic grow monthly